NegatioN/Minimalist-Workout-Journal/README.md

 # Minimalist Workout Journal
-Hi, I love stats of my workouts, but I hate spending time meticulously filling them in by hand to then add them to some sort of webpage again later.
+I love stats of my workouts, but I hate spending time meticulously filling them in by hand to then add them to some sort of webpage again later.

 I figured it could be written more succintly, since my workouts don't change every time, and it usually follows a pattern.